Essential Phocus 4.x for Mac

 the latest version from your Payhip library.

-About the author: Konrad Michels writes about Hasselblad technology at Tech Behind the Frame (blog.tonalphoto.com), where 600+ photographers read his weekly technical deep-dives on X System cameras, Phocus workflows, and the engineering behind Hasselblad's design decisions.
+About the author: Konrad Michels writes about Hasselblad technology at Tech Behind the Frame (blog.tonalphoto.com), where 600+ photographers read his technical deep-dives on X System cameras, Phocus workflows, and the engineering behind Hasselblad's design decisions.